-In 2014, brutal civil wars, the worst Ebola outbreak in history, and catastrophic floods exposed millions of children to lifethreatening situations, also robbing them of their rights to safety, security, nutrition, health care, education, and the simple right to play and be children.
+In 2014, brutal civil wars, the worst Ebola SYRIA and LEBANON outbreak in history, and catastrophic 2014 marked the fourth year of civil war in floods exposed millions of children to lifethreatening situations, also robbing them displaced and over 12 million were in need, of their rights to safety, security, nutrition, making Syria the world's biggest humanitarian health care, education, and the simple right crisis.
+Host communities in Lebanon strained to to play and be children.